jstetich/Lake_Water_Quality_sum/Analysis/Secchi_Trend_Analysis.md

 medians for each lake, using weighted least squares to account for changes in sample size (4) Multi-level linear models

-But for our purposes, the interest is on properties of individual
+But for our purposes, the interest is on properties of individual lakes.

 ## Basic Lake Info